 LEARN WORD NO. 51: SUGOHASEYO IN HANGUL: 수고하세요 What is the meaning of the korean word "sugohaseyo"?
 The korean word "sugohaseyo" which is written in hangul as "수고하세요 " is used to say "keep up the good work" or "thank you for your hard work".
 To assist you on retaining the meaning of the korean word "sugohaseyo" you may check this video lecture.
 A remake for this video is also available, you may check on this one too.
 With these, I hope one new word has entered your vocabulary list.
 Again, I'm Dae-Hangul and let's meet again on the next blog. ----------------------------------------------------------- If you want to view all available and latest lectures from Dae-Hangul, you may visit our youtube channel: Check out Dae-Hangul on Youtube! -----------------------------------------------------------

-LEARN WORD NO. 21: GAMSAHAEYO IN HANGUL: 감사해요 What is the meaning of the korean word "gamsahaeyo"?
-The korean word "gamsahaeyo" which is written in hangul as "감사해요" is simply a way of saying "thank you" in a polite manner.
-It is considered less formal as compared to "gamsahamnida" and "gomapseumnida".
-At the same time, it is considered more polite as compared to "gomawo".
-To assist you on retaining the meaning of the korean word "gamsahaeyo" you may check this video lecture.
+LEARN WORD NO. 19: GOMAPDA IN HANGUL: 고맙다 What is the meaning of the korean word "gomapda"?
+The korean word "gomapda" which is written in hangul as "고맙다" is used to say "I'm thankful" or simply "thank you".
+This is considered a non-formal way of saying thank you.
+If you wanted to say "thank you" on an even less formal way, you may use "gomawo" and if you wanted to say "thank you" on a formal manner, you can use "gamsahamnida" or "gomapseumnida".
+To assist you on retaining the meaning of the korean word "gomapda" you may check this video lecture.
 A remake for this video is also available, you may check on this one too.
 With these, I hope one new word has entered your vocabulary list.
 Again, I'm Dae-Hangul and let's meet again on the next blog.

-LEARN WORD NO. 105: MUKBANG IN HANGUL: 먹방 What is the meaning of the korean word "mukbang"?
-The korean word "mukbang" which is written in hangul as " 먹방 " is used to say "eating broadcast" in korean.
-To assist you on retaining the meaning of the korean word "mukbang" you may check this video lecture.
+LEARN WORD NO. 137: BAEGOPA IN HANGUL: 배고파 What is the meaning of the korean word "baegopa"?
+The korean word "baegopa" which is written in hangul as "배고파" is used to say "I'm hungry" in korean.
+To assist you on retaining the meaning of the korean word "baegopa" you may check this video lecture.
+Here are some of Dae-Hangul's latest content, you may check on these too.
 With these, I hope one new word has entered your vocabulary list.
 Again, I'm Dae-Hangul and let's meet again on the next blog. ----------------------------------------------------------- If you want to view all available and latest lectures from Dae-Hangul, you may visit our youtube channel: Check out Dae-Hangul on Youtube! -----------------------------------------------------------

 LEARN WORD NO. 67: ARASSEO IN HANGUL: 알았어 What is the meaning of the korean word "arasseo"?
 The korean word " arasseo " which is written in hangul as " 알았어 " is used to say "understood" or "got it".
 To assist you on retaining the meaning of the korean word " arasseo " you may check this video lecture.
 A remake for this video is also available, you may check on this one too.
 With these, I hope one new word has entered your vocabulary list.
 Again, I'm Dae-Hangul and let's meet again on the next blog. --------------------------------------------------------- If you want to view all available and latest lectures from Dae-Hangul, you may visit our youtube channel: Check out Dae-Hangul on Youtube! ---------------------------------------------------------